jina-ai/jina/docs/concepts/jcloud/index.md

 Are you ready to unlock the power of AI with Jina AI Cloud?
 Take a look at our [pricing options](https://cloud.jina.ai/pricing) now!
 ```

+In addition to deploying Flows, `jcloud` supports the creation of secrets and jobs which are created in the Flow's namespace.

 ## Basics

 Jina AI Cloud provides a CLI that you can use via `jina cloud` from the terminal (or `jcloud` or simply `jc` for minimalists.)